Perturbed Double Machine Learning: Nonstandard Inference Beyond the Parametric Length

-Our proposal requires choosing the following set of tuning parameters: the number of perturbations $M$, the filtering proportion $\pi^*$ {used in defining the filtering set $\mathcal{M}$ in \eqref{eq: filtering 2}}, and the tuning parameters $\lambda_\eta^\m$ and $\lambda_\gamma^\m$ for each perturbed optimization.
-Through extensive simulations reported in Section \ref{sec: sensitivity to tuning}, we found that, as long as $M \geq 500$ and $\pi^* \geq 0.95$, the finite-sample performance of our procedure is rather insensitive to the choice of $M$ and $\pi^*$.
+{\bf Selection of Tuning Parameters.} Our proposal requires choosing the following set of tuning parameters: the number of perturbations $M$, the filtering proportion $\pi^*$ {used in defining the filtering set $\mathcal{M}$ in \eqref{eq: filtering 2}}, and the tuning parameters $\lambda_\eta^\m$ and $\lambda_\gamma^\m$ for each perturbed optimization.
+Through extensive simulations reported in Supplementary Section \ref{sec: sensitivity to tuning}, we found that, as long as $M \geq 500$ and $\pi^* \geq 0.95$, the finite-sample performance of our procedure is rather insensitive to the choice of $M$ and $\pi^*$.
 Based on this numerical exploration, we set $M=500$ and $\pi^*=0.95$ as default values {throughout this paper}.

 A natural way to choose the tuning parameters $\lambda_\gamma^\m$ and $\lambda_\eta^\m$ is via cross-validation.
 However, since our procedure requires solving $M$ perturbed Lasso optimizations, cross-validation can be rather time consuming without any modifications.
 To address this, we restrict the candidate parameters to be of the form $r \cdot \widehat\lambda_\eta$ and $r \cdot \widehat\lambda_\gamma$, where $\widehat\lambda_\eta$ and $\widehat\lambda_\gamma$ are the tuning parameters of the original Lasso optimizations chosen by cross-validation.
 We then choose $r$ from a small set, e.g., $r = \{0.1, 0.2, \ldots, 1\}$, by cross-validation.
-The reason why we propose restricting the search of the optimal $r$ to values less than 1 is as follows. {In the standard Lasso theory \citep{bickel2009simultaneous}, the optimal penalty parameters are closely tied to the noise levels in the response variable: a smaller noise level requires a smaller penalty to maintain the optimal convergence rate.
-Since the validity of our procedure relies on the high probability event that at least one injected random term $\xi^\m$ nearly cancels the true term $\xi$, the noise level is expected to decrease. } In this sense, it is natural to expect that $\widehat\lambda_\eta^\mstar \ll \widehat\lambda_\eta$, which then suggests to take $r \leq 1$.
+The reason why we propose restricting the search of the optimal $r$ to values less than 1 is as follows. {In the Lasso theory \citep{bickel2009simultaneous}, the optimal penalty parameters are closely tied to the noise levels in the response variable: a smaller noise level requires a smaller penalty to maintain the optimal convergence rate.
+Since the validity of our procedure relies on the high probability event that at least one injected random term $\xi^\m$ nearly cancels the true term $\xi$, the noise level is expected to decrease. } In this sense, it is natural to expect that $\widehat\lambda_\eta^\mstar \ll \widehat\lambda_\eta$, suggesting taking $r \leq 1$.
 The same reasoning applies to choosing $\lambda_\gamma^\m$.